qtrinh/qpipeline/COSMIC_VCF.md

 zcat COSMIC_83.vcf.gz | head -200 > test.vcf

 # use qpipeline to annotate the test.vcf file against COSMIC_v83 database.
-# all of the entries in test.vcf should be in COSMIC_v83 database
 qpipeline tabix -m 2020 -i test.vcf  -d COSMIC_83.vcf.gz -q COSMIC_v83 | less
 ```
+All of the entries in test.vcf should be annotated as in COSMIC_v83.vcf.gz database.